 DISCOUNT TERMS AND CONDITIONS:

-There are a limited number of sliding scale appointments available each week, which clients may access after an initial consultation.
-Sliding scale fees are $100.00 per 45 minute clinical hour.
-Sliding scale appointments are offered on a first come, first served basis.
+There are a limited number of reduced cost appointments available each week, which clients may access after an initial consultation.
+Sliding scale fees are $100.00 per 45 minute clinical hour for individual sessions and $175 for relationship sessions.
+Reduced therapy appointments are offered on a first come, first served basis.

 Payments are due at the start of each session.